Femke Liefting

-Femke Liefting (/nl/; born 2 January 2005) is a Dutch professional footballer who plays as a goalkeeper for Women's Super League 2 side Newcastle United, on loan from Chelsea.
+Femke Liefting (/nl/; born 2 January 2005) is a Dutch professional footballer who plays as a goalkeeper for Vrouwen Eredivisie club Ajax, on loan from Women's Super League club Chelsea.

 Club career

 Liefting started her youth career with FC Uitgeest and joined the youth academy of Telstar at the age of 11.
 She moved to VV Alkmaar two years later.
 On 18 April 2024, she signed a two-year contract extension with VV Alkmaar until June 2026.

 On 31 January 2025, Liefting joined Women's Super League (WSL) club Chelsea on a three-and-a-half-year deal.
 On 4 September, she joined WSL 2 side Newcastle United, on loan for the 2025–26 season.

+On 17 July 2026, Liefting joined Vrouwen Eredivisie club Ajax on a season long loan.

 International career

 In October 2024, Liefting received her first call-up to the Netherlands national team for friendly matches against Indonesia and Denmark.